HaugrNet/eds/README.md

  * Search Circles, Members & Data.
 Although, the CWS is storing very little information, it may still be necessary to search for somethnig using the simple names.
+ * External control of the MasterKey via a URI, so it can be referenced from a central source and destroyed centrally, rather than the Administrator having to unlock it manually.
  * Re-key, i.e. force an update of the Keys used for a Circle or Member.
 This feature will have different ways to be triggered, either being forced with a request or it can be started if the key exceeds a certain age, the latter